Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Experiments

 Notably, this behavior differs significantly from RAD's performance in integer-order Burgers equations (see details in \cite{Zhang2025}).
 In the fractional-order case, even when the adaptive sampling correctly identifies shock regions, the PINNs struggle to achieve satisfactory training outcomes due to the inherent wave component in the solution structure.
 This observation suggests that effective training strategies for fractional-order Burgers equations should prioritize accurately capturing the wave characteristics of the solution before addressing the shock regions that arise from the nonlinear advection term in the Burgers equation.

 For the case where $\alpha=1.8$, Figure \ref{fig:burgers-18} demonstrates that PINNs generate satisfactory numerical approximations, primarily because shock formation does not occur before the terminal time $T=1$.
-When implementing the RAD methodology with the Monte Carlo integration approach (\textbf{MC-II}), we observe a significant enhancement in solution accuracy, with maximum absolute errors reduced by approximately $50\%$ compared to the standard implementation without adaptive sampling.
-Interestingly, this performance improvement is not working for Gauss-Jacobi method.
-For the \textbf{GJ-II} method, the application of RAD actually yields inferior numerical results compared to the uniform sampling.
-This contrasting behavior further substantiates our earlier findings regarding the sensitivity of Gauss-Jacobi method to wave-dominated regimes when $\alpha>1.5$.
-A notably large absolute error is observed near the spatial boundary $x=-1$ when using the \textbf{GJ-II} method with RAD, which may be attributed to the choice of the weighting parameter in equation \eqref{eqn:loss-forward}.
+Consequently, the RAD method provides negligible improvement to the solution behaviors.
+However, we observe that the Gauss-Jacobi method (\textbf{GJ-II}) significantly outperforms the Monte Carlo method (\textbf{MC-II}).
+This performance gap is attributed to the dominance of wave characteristics in the PDE dynamics when $\alpha > 1.5$, a regime where the RAD method proves less effective.
+Furthermore, as evidenced by Figure \ref{fig:diff_al}, the superiority of the Gauss-Jacobi method over Monte Carlo integration becomes increasingly pronounced as $\alpha$ approaches $2.0$.
 For potential improvements, one may refer to adaptive weighting strategies proposed in \cite{WangParis:2021:SISC,Wang2022:causality}.

 The distinct numerical behaviors observed when applying the RAD to Monte Carlo and Gauss-Jacobi integration methods can be directly attributed to the fundamental influence of adaptive sampling on the optimization landscape.
 Figure \ref{fig:burgers-18-node} illustrates the distribution of sampling points at both early and final training stages.
 For both methods, RAD effectively concentrates computational resources in critical regions near the temporal boundaries ($t=0$ and $t=T$), where the PINNs must accurately approximate the initial condition near $t=0$ and anticipate potential shock formation near $t=T$.